oatlog/oatlog/doc/report/main.typ

 intermediate representation, expressed in possibly thousands of lines of code, are difficult to model formally and to prove correct.

-The unlocking half of the issue can be avoided by replacing global rewrite passes with local rewrites.
+The unlocking half of the issue can be avoided by replacing global passes with local rewrites.
 These local rewrites can be expressed within some framework that tracks dependencies and thus incrementally applies them until reaching a fixpoint.
 This avoids the computational inefficiency of having to reprocess the entire code with repeated passes, while at the same time not missing rewrites unlocked by other rewrites.
 This is called peephole rewriting and it lets us apply monotonic rewrites to improve the program #footnote[Sea of Nodes is a compiler IR design that represents both data flow and control flow as expressions with no side effects, making it especially suited to peephole rewriting @son.].
 At the same time, an optimization paradigm based on algebraic